Lemon Garlic Artichoke Hearts

 Instructions

-- In a large bowl combine artichokes and garlic, as well as a generous sprinkle of freshly milled salt.
+- In a large bowl combine artichokes and garlic, as well as a generous sprinkle of freshly milled pepper

 - Combine well.

-- Put olive oil in a large frying pan.
+- Drizzle the olive oil in a large frying pan.

 - Place artichokes and garlic mixture into the pan.